 - Genus: Selaginella

-Selaginella mostly occurs in tropical region.
+Selaginella mostly occurs in tropical regions.
 It is worldwide in distribution.
-Many of them grow in damp forest.
-Of the species grow in temperate zones, approximately 40 species are found in United States.
-About 700 species found in tropical countries with moist and shady areas.
+Many of them grow in damp forests.
+Approximately 40 species of Selaginella, found in temperate zones, are native to the United States.
+In tropical countries with moist and shady areas, around 700 species are found.
 Many of them grow in damp forests.

 Some are xerophytic and grow on rocky cliffs or on soil that periodically becomes dry.
 This xerophytic species can withstand desiccation for months.
-Rosette like system of branches coil tightly together as the plants dry out and re-expanding when it is moistened.
+A rosette-like system of branches coils tightly together as the plants dry out and re-expanding when it is moistened.

 - Xerophytic: Selaginella lepidophylla (also called resurrection plant), Selaginella pilifera